 The toxic ingredient in chocolate is a bitter-tasting stimulant called theobromine (a bit like caffeine) that is poisonous to dogs.
-It’s naturally found in cacao beans from which chocolate is derived.
-The amount of theobromine in chocolate typically depends on the type.
-Darker, purer chocolate tends to have the highest levels but it’s also found in milk and white chocolate.
+It’s naturally found in cacao beans from which it is derived.
+The amount of theobromine typically depends on the type.
+Darker, purer varieties tend to have the highest levels but it’s also found in milk and white chocolate.

 What should I do if my dog has eaten chocolate?

 Urgent treatment may be needed if your dog has eaten chocolate so please contact your vet as soon as possible for advice or, out of hours, your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.

-It will assist your vet if you can tell them how much chocolate your dog has eaten, what type of chocolate it was — wrappers can be very helpful — and when your dog ate the chocolate.
+It will assist your vet if you can tell them how much your dog ate, what type of it was — wrappers can be very helpful — and when your dog ate it.
 This will enable them to work out whether your dog has eaten a toxic dose and what treatment they’re likely to need.

 It will also help if you can provide an estimate of how heavy your dog is (click here to find out).